Ways you can reduce the risk of yourself and your family during the COVID-19 outbreak | Click HERE

-A pandemic is the worldwide spread of a new disease, such as a new form of influenza.
+A pandemic is the worldwide spread of a new disease, such as a new form of influenza or coronavirus.

 With increasing globalization and the ability for people to travel to any country in the world in the span of a single day, there is always the potential for a new infectious disease to be introduced to Hawaii.

 During public health emergencies, the Hawaii Department of Health (DOH) works with many partners at the federal, state, and local levels to protect the public’s health.
 In the event of a pandemic, the Medical Reserve Corps may be called upon to provide volunteers and assist with emergency operations.
 As DOH and the State of Hawaii have made preparing for an influenza pandemic a top priority, DOCD regularly updates Hawaii’s pandemic preparedness plans for when the next global epidemic occurs.